-- Prior to attending an out of state conference or training event, the following prerequisites are based on PHEP requirements and needed for final approval by KDHE Preparedness: - o Title of the conference or training event. - o Description and/or agenda of the conference or training event. - o PHEP capabilities addressed. - o Names and title of staff attendees. - o County health department name. - o How does attending this conference or training event impact each attendee? - Each attendee from the region will be required to provide to the KDHE Preparedness Program how the knowledge gained will be applied to the department's own preparedness efforts and share with the region's members. - The event documentation is due to the KDHE Preparedness Program for review within fifteen (15) days of returning from the conference or training event by each attendee. - What information was learned?

-- How is this information being applied at the local level? - How is this information shared within the agency or across the region?
+- Prior to attending an out of state conference or training event, the following prerequisites are based on PHEP requirements and needed for final approval by KDHE Preparedness: - o Title of the conference or training event. - o Description and/or agenda of the conference or training event. - o PHEP capabilities addressed. - Names and title of staff attendees. - o County health department name. - o How does attending this conference or training event impact each attendee? - Each attendee from the region will be required to provide to the KDHE Preparedness Program how the knowledge gained will be applied to the department's own preparedness efforts and share with the region's members. - The event documentation is due to the KDHE Preparedness Program for review within fifteen (15) days of returning from the conference or training event by each attendee. - What information was learned? - How is this information being applied at the local level? - How is this information shared within the agency or across the region?

-- Prior notification of the need for staff members to attend various preparedness-related conferences, meetings, and trainings throughout the budget period. - LHD understands the request process for these types of training and network opportunities. - The staff members who attended will be required to share what they learned during the conference or training event with the KDHE Preparedness Program and the region members. - Due within the quarter attended.
+- Prior notification of the need for staff members to attend various preparedness-related conferences, meetings, and trainings throughout the budget period. - The staff members who attended will be required to share what they learned during the conference or training event with the KDHE Preparedness Program and the region members. - Due within the quarter attended.